xDandreas/newsApp/README.md

 # newsApp

-//Newsapp that displays, news feed about specfic news feed the user inputted
+Newsapp that displays, news feed about specfic news feed the user inputted